 - Sour cream - full fat sour cream adds creamy, tangy dairy notes to this cheesecake and also lightens it up since it has a lower fat content than cheese.
 If you can't get sour cream where you live then you can substitute with fill fat yogurt.

-- Pure vanilla extract - vanilla is the main flavour aside from the tangy sweet cheese taste, so use high quality vanilla.
+- Pure vanilla extract - vanilla is the main flavor aside from the tangy sweet cheese taste, so use high quality vanilla.
 I prefer this Madagascar Bourbon Vanilla extract.

-- Granulated sugar - simple fine white granulated sugar keeps the flavour clean so the vanilla shines.
+- Granulated sugar - simple fine white granulated sugar keeps the flavor clean so the vanilla shines.
 Bonus points if you use extra fine (caster) sugar which will create an even lighter texture.

 - Eggs - two whole eggs will set this cake into a silky smooth custard.
 After all, cheesecake is essentially a baked cheese custard!